Oestrogen Gel and Utrogestan: Have I Found My HRT Heaven At Last?

 hormone replacement therapy patches

 First of all, Femostan did absolutely nothing for me.
-Nowt.
-Zilch.
-Nada.
-I was still a psychological and physical mess at the end of several months taking it, scratching away at itchy skin and a ball of anxiety.
-The only thing it did help was my hot flushes.
+It offered no relief, psychologically or physically.
+I ended several months of taking it still scratching at itchy skin and feeling like a ball of anxiety.
+The only benefit it provided was some relief from my hot flushes.

-Following this, I began using HRT patches, but soon noticed a pattern of mood swings each time I switched to the progesterone phase.
-This led to a series of different HRT patches being prescribed by various GPs, all with similar outcomes, until it was concluded that I have a sensitivity to progesterone.
+After that, I switched to HRT patches but quickly noticed mood swings each time I transitioned to the progesterone phase.
+This prompted me to try various HRT patches prescribed by different GPs, but the outcomes remained the same.
+Eventually, we identified that I have a sensitivity to progesterone.

 What Are the Benefits of Oestrogen Gel and Utrogestan?